 AMY GOODMAN: Explain what you mean when you say that.
 And how do you know that this conversation took place at their vacation home?

 ANDREW COCKBURN: Well, I can’t really say who told me, but it’s someone who was — I have absolute confidence in both in their — that they’re telling the truth and also in their position to be aware of this conversation.

-AMY GOODMAN: We just have forty seconds.
+AMY GOODMAN: We just have 40 seconds.
 You had Rumsfeld playing a war game after George H.W.
-Bush became president, playing the President.
+Bush became president, playing the president.
 End there.

 AMY GOODMAN: Andrew Cockburn, I want to thank you very much for being with us.
 His book is Rumsfeld: His Rise, Fall, and Catastrophic Legacy.

 Recent Shows More